trilogymp/trilogymp.com/README.md

 licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more details.

-Trilogy Multiplayer is not affiliated with or endorsed by Rockstar Games, Take-Two Interactive or other rightsholders.
-Any trademarks used belong to their respective owners.

 ## Code of Conduct

 Our [Code of Conduct](.github/CODE_OF_CONDUCT.md) is adapted from the